Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: Empirical User Study of

 \subsubsection{\textbf{Description}}

-You are a business owner looking to have an UI agent help make customer orders on the Starbucks website.
+You are a business owner looking to have an UI agent help make customer orders on the [popular coffee shop chain's] website.
 Design an agent that achieves this task for your customers so they have a positive user experience, while considering the different kind of user inputs that might occur.

 More specifically, \underline{design a system prompt} to tell the agent which actions to use and when to provide the best user experience.
 You should also decide \underline{what information the agent should reveal in the chat and UI} about its actions.
-You can assume the user's credit card information is linked to the Starbucks website.
+You can assume the user's credit card information is linked to the [popular coffee shop chain's] website.

 \textbf{Important:} The agent may not be able to complete the actions on its own.
 It is more important to achieve a good user experience with the agent, rather than getting the agent to perform actions correctly and independently.